spiral/docs/docs/en/websockets/broadcasting.md

 ```

 The `Spiral\Broadcasting\TopicRegistryInterface` is a central place for registering authorization rules for specific
-topics in the Spiral Framework's broadcasting component.
+topics in broadcasting component.
 You can register authorization rules using
 the `app/config/broadcasting.php` file.

 ```php app/config/broadcasting.php